 Defending Against Allegations of Executor Wrongdoing

-Time and time again, we see beneficiaries and others accuse Executors of wrongdoing with no basis, in fact, whatsoever.
+Time and time again, we see beneficiaries and others accuse Executors of wrongdoing with no basis whatsoever.
 Executors are wrongfully accused of misappropriating funds of the estate, overspending on expenses, selling estate property too slowly and/or at too low a price; and the list of complaints goes on.
 In our experience, many of these claims lack merit.
 What beneficiaries think is the unlawful or inappropriate action(s) of the Executor or Estate Administrator are often allowed under New Jersey laws.
 In such situations, we work with the executors to make clear to all concerned not only the law but the reality of estate probate.
 We attempt to resolve all misunderstandings.

 Defending The Continued Service of the Executor, Administrator/Trustee

 Beneficiaries of trusts & estates often have a “personal” issue with the Estate Representative.
 They want him or her removed.
-They make all kinds of accusations and challenge the qualifications of the Executor including that the Executor cannot be trusted.
+They make all kinds of accusations and challenge the qualifications of the Executor, including that the Executor cannot be trusted.
 The law favors the continued service of the lawfully designated estate representative because they were personally selected by the decedent and/or trust creator.
 A judge will not disqualify a person from appointment absent a serious breach of conduct or a real threat to the welfare of the estate.

 Defending the Executor in the Transfer of a Business or Business Sale